ezramizrahi/hedera-crypto-transfer/README.md

 ## About

 Testing the [Hedera Hashgraph JavaScript SDK](https://docs.hedera.com/guides/docs/sdks).
-Transferring Hbars from my Testnet account to another.
+Transferring HBAR from my Testnet account to another.

 ### Built With